 How to use a diffuser on curly hair

 Step 1.
-Don’t towel-dry—squeeze or blot instead.
+Don’t towel-dry—squeeze or blot instead

 “It might be tempting to towel-dry hair if your curls are dripping after you’ve washed them, but resist the urge.
-Towel-drying will pull your gorgeous natural curls apart, plus hair needs to be very wet to really mold curls and retain their shape.
-Gently squeeze excess moisture out of your hair in the shower instead.”
+Towel-drying will pull your gorgeous natural curls apart, plus hair needs to be very wet to really mold curls and retain their shape."

-It’s when your hair is saturated that you can truly capture the curl, according to Jennie.
+According to Jennie, it’s when your hair is saturated that you can truly capture the curl, so "gently squeeze excess moisture out of your hair in the shower instead.”

 “You need to ‘cast’ the curls before diffusing for them to really last.
 Curl types 2 and 3 (wavy and curly) might need a spritz of leave-in conditioner topped with a mousse or a glaze.
 I love Paul Mitchell Super Sculpt for this.

 “If your hair has a very strong and resilient curl, a product with a higher moisture content but lighter styling hold will achieve the best results (Tom recommends Evo Liquid Rollers Curl Balm).
-If curls stretch out more easily, you need more hold from the start: Apply curl cream to soaking wet curls using your fingers or a wide-toothed comb.”
+If curls stretch out more easily, you need more hold from the start: apply curl cream to soaking-wet curls using your fingers or a wide-toothed comb.”

-3. Use a big diffuser.
+3. Use a big diffuser

 Size is Jennie’s criteria for choosing a curl-maximizing diffuser.
 “The best diffusers have a wide dish in which to dry hair quickly and evenly without you having to touch, move, or manipulate curls with your hands.
-Look for lots of air holes within the diffuser bowl, and bear in mind that your diffuser is only as good as the hair dryer it’s attached to—look for variable speeds and heat settings to achieve the best results.”
+Look for lots of air holes within the diffuser bowl, and bear in mind that your diffuser is only as good as the hair dryer that it’s attached to—look for variable speeds and heat settings to achieve the best results.”

-See our full Parlux Alyon hair dryer review.
+See our full Parlux Alyon hair dryer review

-4. Tip your hair into the diffuser bowl with minimal touching.
+4. Tip your hair into the diffuser bowl with minimal touching

 Jennie has a “don’t touch” policy when diffusing.
 “Scrunching hair with your hands as you dry, or moving it around too much, will destroy the integrity of the curl.
 Diffuse your hair with as little movement as possible, tipping hair into the diffuser bowl as you go.
 Gently work your way around your head until each section of your hair is dry.
 Allowing hair to fall into the diffuser, rather than forcing it, will help you retain your lovely curl texture.”

-Your heat and speed settings of choice depend on your curl type, Jennie explains that afro hair benefits from a lower heat setting, while Tom states that curl types 2 to 3 get best results on a low speed but medium-to-high heat setting.
+Your heat and speed settings of choice depend on your curl type; Jennie explains that Afro hair benefits from a lower heat setting, while Tom states that curl types 2 to 3 get best results on a low speed but medium-to-high heat setting.

-5. Shake it out and finish with a curl oil.
+5. Shake it out and finish with a curl oil

 Hair all dry?
 Now’s the time for some handiwork.
 “Once you’ve finished diffusing your hair, you can softly scrunch and break it up with your fingers to create more volume.”
 Jennie adds that “a head massage is ideal for zhuzhing roots and increasing fullness.”

-If your hair is especially heavy, she has another styling trick up her sleeve: “Lift hair up gently with an afro pick to allow air to get into hair and create body without disturbing your natural curl.”
+If your hair is especially heavy, she has another styling trick up her sleeve: “Lift hair up gently with an Afro pick to allow air to get into hair and create body without disturbing your natural curl.”

 Tom suggests a quick shake and scrunch of hair post-diffusing to break up any crispiness and identify stubborn damp patches that might need another once-over.
 From there, you’re done.
-If you have afro hair that feels or looks dry, a mist of oil will add final-stage shine and help lock in moisture.
+If you have Afro hair that feels or looks dry, a mist of oil will add final-stage shine and help lock in moisture.
 Try Carol's Daughter Black Vanilla Moisture & Shine Pure Hair Oil.
 You’re officially a curl boss!